DomCRose/academic-kickstart/content/teaching/mlis_rl/section_1/index.md

 To achieve its objective, the agent has the ability to exert some form of control over its environment through its **actions**: for the human playing a game, this could be to move a piece in a board game or press a button on a controller; for the robot in the factory, this could be to move its arms or adjust a gripper; for the dog in the park, this could be to run or to grab the stick in its mouth.
 For the agent to take effective actions, it must have some knowledge about the environment with which it makes its decisions according to, called the environments **state**: for the human playing a game; this could be the current set up of pieces on a board game, or a short-term memory of recent images on a computer screen; for the robot in the factory, this could be the location of objects it can interact with; for the dog in the park, this could be the location of the stick, itself and any obstacles.

+Inspired by simple models of animal learning in behavioural psychology, the idea of RL is to encode the objective in **rewards** or punishments, telling the agent whether its actions in a given state are good or bad.
+These rewards are viewed as signals sent to the agent by the environment: for example, the dogs owner gives it treats for doing the right thing, or punishments for misbehaving; the human receives intrinsic satisfaction for success in games, via endorphins; the robot is instructed computationally as to whether it has made the right choices.
+With this encoding, the task of RL then becomes to maximise the rewards, a less abstract concept than ``achieving the objective'', which can be considered generically in order to cover multiple problems with the same algorithms.

+Once the agent takes an action, this clearly influences a change in the environments state: in general, multiple actions taken in a sequence of resulting states will be required to achieve the objective.
+This feedback loop of actions and states, along with rewards, completes the general set up of RL problems, also referred to as control problems, and is outlined diagrammatically in Fig. [1](#figure-a-diagram-representing-the-decomposition-of-control-problems-in-to-an-agent-which-makes-the-decision-to-take-particular-actions-and-an-environment-influenced-by-those-actions-these-actions-are-taken-according-to-information-received-by-the-agent-from-the-environment-in-the-form-of-states-while-ideal-actions-in-particular-states-are-reinforced-through-rewards).

 {{<
 figure src="agent_environment_diagram.png"
-title="A diagram representing the decomposition of control problems in to an agent which makes the decision to take particular actions, and an environment influenced by those actions.
+title="Figure 1.
+A diagram representing the decomposition of control problems in to an agent which makes the decision to take particular actions, and an environment influenced by those actions.
 These actions are taken according to information received by the agent from the environment in the form of states, while ideal actions in particular states are reinforced through rewards." lightbox="true"
 >}}

-Inspired by simple models of animal learning in behavioural psychology, the idea of RL is to encode the objective in **rewards** or punishments, telling the agent whether its actions in a given state are good or bad.
-These rewards are viewed as signals sent to the agent by the environment: for example, the dogs owner gives it treats for doing the right thing, or punishments for misbehaving; the human receives intrinsic satisfaction for success in games, via endorphins; the robot is instructed computationally as to whether it has made the right choices.
-With this encoding, the task of RL then becomes to maximise the rewards, a less abstract concept than ``achieving the objective'', which can be considered generically in order to cover multiple problems with the same algorithms.

-Once the agent takes an action, this clearly influences a change in the environments state: in general, multiple actions taken in a sequence of resulting states will be required to achieve the objective.
-This feedback loop of actions and states, along with rewards, completes the general set up of RL problems, also referred to as control problems, and is outlined diagrammatically in Fig. \ref{agent_environment_diagram}.

 ### Mathematical formalism
 With this repeating sequence of actions, states and rewards, we clearly require some concept of time with which we can order events.